Timed automaton: Problems and their complexity

-The computational complexity of some problems related to timed automata are now given.
+The computational complexity of some problems related to timed automata is now given.

 The emptiness problem for timed automata can be solved by constructing a region automaton and checking whether it accepts the empty language.
 This problem is PSPACE-complete.

 The universality problem of non-deterministic timed automaton is undecidable, and more precisely Π. However, when the automaton contains a single clock, the property is decidable; however, it is not primitive recursive.
 This problem consists of deciding whether every word is accepted by a timed automaton.